railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

+:company_id: Company, many2one, required

 :currency_id: Currency, many2one

-    *The optionnal other currency if it is a multi-currency entry.*
+    *The optional other currency if it is a multi-currency entry.*